w3c-ccg/chapi-interop-test-suite/README.md

 Demonstrate the issuance and verification of a Certified Mill Test Report.

+### DHS SVIP Vaccination Certificate ([2021-03-15-svip-vaxcert](./docs/scenarios/2021-03-15-svip-vaxcert.md))

+Demonstrate the issuance and verification of a Vaccination Certificate.

 ## Reports

 Reports are generated upon new commits to the main branch.
-To view more click [here](./docs/reports/index.md).
+To view more click [here](./docs/reports/index.html).

 ## Running Locally
 ```sh